 There is no need to time your rest periods, except on the test days appearing in the last week of every month.
 Just rest long enough to maintain maximal power output.
 Obviously, 180 reps will demand longer rest periods than 80.

 As in the original S&S template, on days when you are dragging your tail, do two-hand “shadow swings” with a kettlebell close to 30% of your bodyweight or lighter.
 Soviet weightlifting specialists discovered that cutting back on weight and focusing on speed-strength “creates favorable conditions for recovery processes in the body.”
 (Chernyak, 1978)

 On the last Friday of each month, test yourself with a timer going off every thirty seconds.
-If you feel your power about to drop off, switch to a lighter bell for the rest of the 100 reps.
+If you feel your power about to drop off, switch to a lighter kettlebell for the rest of the 100 reps.
 If you are still going strong after 100 with the target weight, keep going as long as your power does not fade.

 If you have made 100 in five minutes with confidence and power, increase the weight next month.
 If you did not make it to 100, or, you did but it took a great effort, stay with the weight for another four weeks.

 There are no bimonthly two-handed swing tests on the “From Simple to Sinister” plan.

 The Ideal Practitioner for “From Simple to Sinister”